Q&A Webcast Episode: 17 July 2011

-In this 17 July 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on calls for moderation, spying on children, family members spreading urban legends, racism in dating, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 17 July 2011, I answered questions on calls for moderation, spying on children, family members spreading urban legends, racism in dating, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Nada!
 I've been suffering through a cold this week.